forio/Epicenter.jl/docs/public/index.md

 **How.** Use the method call `record(keys...)`.
 When you're running your model on the Unicorn platform, the Unicorn platform processes this queue approximately every second, taking items in the queue and storing them in the Unicorn backend database.

-`record(keys...)` can takes any number of symbols and/or indices that describe the object you want to persist.
+`record(keys...)` can take any number of symbols and/or indices that describe the object you want to persist.

 In the sample file:
 ```julia